Internal versus External Growth in Industries with Scale Economics: A Computational Model of Optimal Merger Policy, Journal of Political Economy

 Ben Mermelstein, Volker Nocke, Mark Satterthwaite, Michael Whinston

 Mermelstein, Ben, Volker Nocke, Mark Satterthwaite, and Michael Whinston.
-2017.
+2018.
 Internal versus External Growth in Industries with Scale Economics: A Computational Model of Optimal Merger Policy.
+Journal of Political Economy.